rfmcmillan/Grace-Shopper-2101/README.md

 1. Authentication with JWT and Bcrypt
 2. State management with Redux
 3. Unit-testing with Mocha and Chai
-4. Continuous integration with GitHub and Travis-CI
+4. Continuous integration with Travis-CI
 5. Material Design with Material UI
 6. Payment processing with Stripe
 7. Google Maps API

 A live demo is available at https://global-snacker-1.herokuapp.com/#/.
-If you would like to install and run locally please follow the instructions below.
+If you have Node and PostgreSQL installed on your machine and would like to install GlobalSnacker to run locally please follow the instructions below.

 ## Installation